pichillilorenzo/inappwebview.dev/docs/webview/javascript/user-scripts.md

 What are the advantages of using User Scripts instead of just injecting some JavaScript code with, for example, the `evaluateJavascript` method?
 An `UserScript` gives you the possibility to inject a JavaScript code before other resources of the web page are loaded, setting the `injectionTime` property, for example, to `UserScriptInjectionTime.AT_DOCUMENT_START` (that is the equivalent of the `WKUserScriptInjectionTime.atDocumentStart` iOS native property).

-Also, for each `UserScript` you can set an optional [Content World](/docs/webview/javascript/content-worlds/), and, only on iOS, you can set whether to inject the script into the main frame using the `iosForMainFrameOnly` property.
+For each `UserScript`, you can set an optional [Content World](/docs/webview/javascript/content-worlds/), set whether to inject the script into the main frame using the `forMainFrameOnly` property (iOS only), and a set of matching rules for the allowed origins (Android only).

 :::caution Note for Android
-  Unfortunately, on Android, when using `UserScriptInjectionTime.AT_DOCUMENT_START`, there is no guarantee that the JavaScript code has been injected before other resources are loaded because the corresponding native class/feature doesn't exist, so InAppWebView tries to inject that `UserScript` as soon as possible.
+  Unfortunately, on Android, when using `UserScriptInjectionTime.AT_DOCUMENT_START`, if the `WebViewFeature.DOCUMENT_START_SCRIPT` is not supported, there is no guarantee that the JavaScript code has been injected before other resources are loaded because the corresponding native class/feature doesn't exist, so InAppWebView tries to inject that `UserScript` as soon as possible.
 :::

 To add a `UserScript` to a WebView, you can use the `WebView.initialUserScripts` property: